gbtami/pychess-variants/static/docs/Xiangqi-Guide.md

 P = **P**awn

-## Where are resources where I can learn Shogi?
+## Where are resources where I can learn Xiangqi?

 [Xiangqi in English] (http://www.xqinenglish.com/) is a good place for beginners.
 The website owner, Jim Png Hau Cheng, has also written several books, the  “Xiangqi Primer” series, which may be a worthwhile investment for serious learners.